Heating

 Taking preventive action

 Poorly maintained heaters or stoves and poor ventilation in rooms can cause this type of poisoning.
-The presence of this gas results in fact from incomplete combustion, regardless of the fuel used (natural gas, wood, coal, fuel, butane, propane, gasoline, oil or ethanol, etc.) for the production of heat or light.
+The presence of this gas results in fact from an incomplete combustion, and this irrespective of the fuel used (natural gas, wood, coal, fuel, butane, propane, gasoline, oil or ethanol, etc.) for the production of heat or light.

 In order to limit the risks of intoxication, it is recommended to:

 • have the heating and hot water production facilities and smoke ducts (mechanical chimney sweeping) checked and maintained annually by a qualified professional in your primary and secondary residence, if applicable.
-Ask her for a
+Ask for a "maintenance certificate" that proves the aircraft is well maintained;

 • ventilate your home for at least 10 minutes a day, even if it is cold;